Bad Vibes: How Hits To The Head Are Transferred To The Brain

 The answer was 15 to 20 times the force of gravity, a relatively minor impact.

-"Jump up and down you're feeling maybe 4 or 5 Gs when you hit the ground," Bayly says.
-"When you play football, you have a hard collision with someone else, it's maybe 50 to 100 Gs."
+"Jump up and down you're feeling maybe 4 or 5 G's when you hit the ground," Bayly says.
+"When you play football, you have a hard collision with someone else, it's maybe 50 to 100 G's."

 But Bayly realized these numbers didn't mean much unless he knew how much of this force was reaching a person's brain.
 So he spent the next decade trying to figure that out.